How I Used My HSA Last-Minute to Save $900 in Taxes

 (I basically had more taxable income than I expected this year, and didn’t pay taxes on it throughout the year as it came in.
 Such is life.)

-Desperate to lower my taxable income by paying myself first and with no other alternatives (I had a Roth 401(k) in 2020 and a Roth IRA because I discovered the ultimate Traditional 401(k) hack too late in 2020 for it to matter), I funded my HSA:
+Desperate to lower my taxable income by paying myself first and with no other alternatives, I funded my HSA:

-Because yes, you have until the filing deadline for the 2020 tax year to contribute to your HSA in 2021.
+Because yes, you have until the filing deadline for the current tax year (in April) to contribute to your HSA for the previous year.
 Holla!

-CreditKarma alerted me that I had overfunded it; apparently, my employer made a $400 contribution I was unaware of, so I had $250 of “excess contributions” for which I had to select an option that hilariously said, “Kathleen will withdraw $250 from her HSA before April 15, 2021.”
-Okay, CreditKarma.
+Immediately, I received an alert that I had overfunded it; apparently, my employer made a $400 contribution I was unaware of, so I had $250 of “excess contributions” for which I had to select an option that hilariously said, “Kathleen will withdraw $250 from her HSA before April 15, 2021.”
+Okay, baby.
 You got it.

 If you’re like, “But wait, how?!”